 Breast cancer is the most common cancer in the UK.
-549,000 people are living with breast cancer and this number is expected to grow to 1.2m by 2030.
+691,000 people are living with breast cancer.

-Around 137 people are diagnosed every day but breast cancer has one of the highest 5-year survival rates of all cancers.
-85.1% of women are alive five years after their diagnosis.
+Around 140 people are diagnosed every day, but breast cancer has one of the highest 5-year survival rates of all cancers.
+84% of women are alive five years after their diagnosis.

 The lifetime risk of being diagnosed with breast cancer is 1 in 8 for women in the UK, and women with a relative who has had breast cancer are at double the risk of being diagnosed.

 Download the rich picture on people living with breast cancer [PDF].

-Prostate cancer is the most common cancer in men, with 253,000 men living with prostate cancer in the UK.
-A quarter of all new cases of cancer diagnosed in men are prostate cancers, with 112 men diagnosed every day.
+Prostate cancer is the most common cancer in men, with 330,000 men living with prostate cancer in the UK.
+A quarter of all new cases of cancer diagnosed in men are prostate cancers, with 119 men diagnosed every day.

-Survival rates for prostate cancer have been improving over the last 30 years, and now, 81% of men live for more than five years after their prostate cancer diagnosis.
+Survival rates for prostate cancer have been improving over the last 30 years, and now, 80% of men live for more than five years after their prostate cancer diagnosis.

 Download the rich picture on people living with prostate cancer [PDF].

 Colorectal cancer is the third most common cancer in the UK in terms of prevalence, and is also the second most common cause of cancer death in the UK.
-Around 236,000 people are currently living with colorectal cancer, with an average of 112 people diagnosed every day.
-Colorectal cancer incidence and mortality is linked to age, for example, between 2008 and 2010, 80% of colorectal cancer deaths were in people aged 65 years and over.

-Download the rich picture on people living with colorectal cancer [PDF 5.39MB].|
+Download the rich picture on people living with colorectal cancer [PDF].

-There are around 112,000 people living with malignant melanoma in the UK, with 12,807 people diagnosed every year, (around 35 people every day!) making it the fourth most commonly diagnosed cancer in the UK.
-The prognosis for malignant melanoma is often good, with 92% of women and 84% of men living for 5 years or more after their diagnosis.
+There are around 110,330 people living with malignant melanoma in the UK, with 13,500 people diagnosed every year, (around 37 people every day) making it the fifth most commonly diagnosed cancer in the UK.

-Download the rich picture on people living with malignant melanoma [PDF]|
+Download the rich picture on people living with malignant melanoma [PDF].

-Bladder cancer| is the seventh most commonly diagnosed cancer in the UK with around 92,500 people living with it.
-In 2010, over 10,300 people were diagnosed with bladder cancer, (28 people every day).
+Bladder cancer is the eighth most commonly diagnosed cancer in the UK with around 69,115 people living with it.

 Bladder cancer is more common in older people and males, with around 8 in 10 of all bladder cancer cases diagnosed in people aged 65 and over and more than twice as many cases of bladder cancer in men compared with women.